Key Takeaways

 Our brains are organized to function in a specific way, and we prefer ordered lists.
 We have a strong desire for order and organization, and numbered lists meet that desire.

-Blog articles that are lists have been proven to get results, especially for generating website traffic.
+List-based blog articles have been proven to get results, especially for generating website traffic.

 How-to blog articles